 Ultimately, the cypherpunk mission, as bold as it is, is to build a parallel economy, completely independent and separate from the global fiat system, in which its users can accomplish their everyday needs without having to depend on legacy financial systems anymore.

-This article is about the survival of our privacy and liberties within a world that is actively seeking to destroy them — and in many cases, starting to identify all of us as undesirables — and what we believe the path forward is.
+This article is about the survival of our privacy and liberties within a world that is actively seeking to destroy them and what we believe the path forward is.

 Privacy, Intercompatibility, and Resilience